-In the event of inclement weather or natural disaster, you should make the effort to come in to work unless you are notified otherwise.
-If you are unable to do so, you need to contact your supervisor.
+In the event of inclement weather or natural disaster, an employee should make the effort to come in to work unless notified otherwise.
+If unable to do so, contact with the supervisor or Manager is required.

-If you reported for work but the Authority closes based on a management decision, you will be paid for all time actually worked or a minimum of two hours of pay, whichever is greater.
-If you did not report for work, then you will not receive pay for this day.
+If an employee reports for work but the Authority closes based on a management decision, time actually worked or a minimum of two hours of pay, whichever is greater, will be paid.
+If an employee does not report for work, then employee will not receive pay for this day.